 Students with disabilities have the responsibility of contacting the DSO as soon as possible after they have filed their intent to enroll with the University.
-A staff member will assist you in putting together a disability related documentation packet for review, see Guidelines for Disability Documentation, and will set up an intake interview for you with the director in order to assess your needs.
-Your documentation should be sent to the DSO either by fax or by regular mail as soon as possible before your first semester of enrollment at Pepperdine.
-Accommodations will not be granted until the DSO director has reviewed your documentation and approved reasonable and appropriate accommodations.
-You should not assume that the University knows any information about your disability because you chose to include it in your application for admission.
-If you do not have documentation, or if your documentation is insufficient, a DSO staff member can refer you to an appropriate professional for evaluation.
+A staff member will assist students in putting together a disability related documentation packet for review, see Guidelines for Disability Documentation, and will set up an intake interview for students with the director in order to assess their needs.
+Students' documentation should be sent to the DSO either by fax or by regular mail as soon as possible before the first semester of enrollment at Pepperdine.
+Accommodations will not be granted until the DSO director has reviewed the documentation and approved reasonable and appropriate accommodations.
+Students should not assume that the University knows any information about their disability because it was included in the application for admission.
+If students do not have documentation, or if the documentation is insufficient, a DSO staff member can refer students to an appropriate professional for evaluation.